 Are they starving or dehydrating to death?

-It may seem that the person is being starved or dehydrated to death when, in fact, they are not.
-In the end stages of dementia (that is, in the last few months or weeks of life), the person’s food and fluid intake tends to decrease slowly over time.
+It may seem that the person is being starved or dehydrated to death, but they are not.
+In the end stages of dementia (in the last few months or weeks of life), the person’s food and fluid intake tends to decrease slowly over time.
 The body adjusts to this slowing down process and the reduced intake.
 It is thought that by this stage the hunger and thirst part of the brain has now stopped functioning for most people.

 What is artificial nutrition and hydration (ANH)?